So What’s The Deal With Hard Water And Our Scalps?

 What type of treatment should you do if you have a dry scalp?

 Da Silva: “A healthy scalp is a recipe for healthy hair.
 To avoid a dry scalp, irritation, and flakes, I recommend using Amazing Hair Saviour twice per week.
 This oil helps to protect hair from environmental stressors causing dryness/oiliness and balances the scalp.
-I apply this oil using the HAIRGOD Scalp Pro to massage and distribute the oil evenly throughout my scalp, which helps to loosen any dry patches.
+I apply this oil using a scalp massager to massage and distribute the oil evenly throughout my scalp, which helps to loosen any dry patches.

 Amazing Hair Saviour, $39 at Amazing Hair Saviour